anaishowland/neurosim/README.md

 **Developed at Paradigm Shift AI**

-## Acknowledgments

-This project was developed at Paradigm Shift AI to provide a robust framework for evaluating AI agent systems.
+This project was created to provide a robust framework for evaluating AI agent systems.

 ## Related Projects

 - [Agent-CE](https://github.com/anaishowland/agent-CE): Continuous Evaluation platform with pre-built agent integrations (Browser Use, Notte, Anthropic/OpenAI Computer Use)

+## About This Release

+This is a snapshot release of work developed at Paradigm Shift AI.
+The code is provided as-is under the MIT License for the community to use, modify, and build upon.